Developing country: Violence against women

 Several forms of violence against women are more prevalent in developing countries than in other parts of the world.
-For example, dowry violence and bride burning is associated with South Asia.
-Acid throwing is also associated with these countries, as well as in Southeast Asia, including Cambodia.
-Honor killing is associated with the Middle East and South Asia.
+Acid throwing is associated with Southeast Asia, including Cambodia.
+Honor killing is associated with the Middle East and the Indian Subcontinent.
 Marriage by abduction is found in Ethiopia, Central Asia and the Caucasus.
 Abuse related to payment of bride price (such as violence, trafficking and forced marriage) is linked to parts of Sub-Saharan Africa and Oceania.

 Female genital mutilation (FGM) is another form of violence against women which is still occurring in many developing countries.
 It is found mostly in Africa, and to a lesser extent in the Middle East and some other parts of Asia.
 Developing countries with the highest rate of women who have been cut are Somalia (with 98% of women affected), Guinea (96%), Djibouti (93%), Egypt (91%), Eritrea (89%), Mali (89%), Sierra Leone (88%), Sudan (88%), Gambia (76%), Burkina Faso (76%), and Ethiopia (74%).
 Due to globalization and immigration, FGM is spreading beyond the borders of Africa, Asia and the Middle East, and to countries such as Australia, Belgium, Canada, France, New Zealand, the U.S., and UK.

 The Istanbul Convention prohibits female genital mutilation (Article 38).
 As of 2016, FGM has been legally banned in many African countries.

 According to UN Women facts and figures on ending violence against women, it is estimated that 35 percent of women worldwide have experienced either physical and sexual violence by intimate partners or sexual violence by a non-partner (not including sexual harassment) at some point in their lives.
 Evidence shows women who have had experienced physical or sexual intimate partner violence report higher rates of depression, having an abortion and acquiring HIV, compared to women who have not had experienced any physical or sexual violence.

 Data from the Middle East and North Africa shows that men who witnessed their fathers against their mothers, and men who experienced some form of violence as children, more likely have reported perpetrating intimate partner violence in their adult relationships.